raghavagps/PlantDRPpred/README.md

 A method for prediction plant resistance protein

 # Introduction
-ToxinPred2.0 is developed for predicting, mapping and scanning toxic peptides.
-More information on ToxinPred2 is available from its web server http://webs.iiitd.edu.in/raghava/plantprrpred.
-This page provide information about standalone version of ToxinPred2.
+peepred is developed for predicting, mapping and scanning plant resistances proteins .
+More information on prrpred is available from its web server http://webs.iiitd.edu.in/raghava/plantprrpred.
+This page provide information about standalone version of plantPrrpred.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```
-pip install toxinpred2
+pip install prrpred
 ```
 To know about the available option for the pip package, type the following command:
 ```
-toxinpred2 -h
+plantPRRpred -h
 ```

 # Standalone

-Standalone version of ToxinPred2 is written in python3 and the following libraries are necessary for a successful run:
+Standalone version of plantPRRPred is written in python3 and the following libraries are necessary for a successful run:

 - scikit-learn
 - Pandas